open-access-policies/health-tech/Security/Policies/sec_pol_002.md

     - Special characters (e.g., `!@#$%^&*()`)

 - **Prohibited Content:** Passwords must not contain common or easily guessable information.
+Systems shall be configured to check new passwords against a blocklist of common passwords and previously breached credentials.
 This includes, but is not limited to:

     - Company names (e.g., `[Company Name]`) or variations.